-6 CONCLUSION
+7 CONCLUSION

 We have presented two acceleration data structures based on uniform grids for the efficient collision handling in a deformable modeling framework.
 Important aspects critical to the performance of such a system were discussed.
 We have analyzed Z-curves for the mapping of spatial locality to the grid representations.
 Further, the STL-sorting algorithm exhibits better performance than the radix sort when applied in the index sort approach.
 However, improved parallel sorting algorithms have to be developed to achieve better speedups.
+Finally, we have shown how the collision handling can be approximated using the spatial data structures for an additional increase in performance.
 We have analyzed the performance aspects of the presented uniform grid approaches and gave a detailed scaling analysis.

 The efficient update of the data structures as well as the efficient query specifically improve the performance in medical simulation scenarios where lots of collisions persist over large time intervals.
+In future work, we would like to investigate improved culling schemes such as (Tang et al., 2008) and incorporate the findings into our framework.